Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

  Wait and unwait act in the same way as require and release of a semaphore.

 .. csharp:function:: public void IPConnection::Unwait()

- Unwaits the thread previously set to hold by :csharp:func:`Wait <IPConnection::Wait>`
+ Unwaits the thread previously stopped by :csharp:func:`Wait <IPConnection::Wait>`

  Wait and unwait act in the same way as require and release of a semaphore.

 .. csharp:function:: public void IPConnection::Enumerate()